Who are we? Currently, we’re ten full-timers: eight in DevCom and two in New Media.

-Francie King is DevCom’s senior proposal writer.
-She holds a master’s degree in anthropology from Boston University and a bachelor’s in literature from Denison University.
-A longtime writer and editor, she most recently directed the campaign communications office for the Museum of Fine Arts during its $500 million campaign (completed in 2008), and has managed communications offices and writing projects for Harvard University, Wellesley and Wheelock Colleges, and Lesley University.
-She has written and/or edited nine non-fiction books.
-In her hours away from BU, she writes profiles and personal histories, and ghostwrites memoirs under the aegis of HistoryKeep, her Marblehead-based company.
+Francie King is DevCom’s senior writer/editor.
+She has a master’s degree in anthropology from Boston University and a bachelor’s in literature from Denison University.
+A longtime writer and editor, she most recently directed the campaign communications office for the Museum of Fine Arts during its $500 million campaign (completed in 2008) and has managed communications offices and writing projects for Children’s Hospital, Harvard University, Wellesley and Wheelock Colleges, and Lesley University, as well as other nonprofits and publications.
+She has edited 12 non-fiction books, primarily personal biographies.
+In her hours away from BU, she ghostwrites memoirs as the principal of HistoryKeep, her Marblehead-based company.

 Austyn Ellese Mayfield is a writer/producer for DevCom.
-Equal parts “word nerd” and “production geek,” she happily splits her time writing copy for development pieces and overseeing the creation of video content (with Alyce Nicolo).
+Equal parts “word nerd” and “production geek,” she happily splits her time writing copy for development pieces and overseeing the creation of video content.
 She holds an M.A. in creative writing and an M.S. in broadcast journalism—both of which were earned at BU, which she attended as a Martin Luther King, Jr., Fellow.